Architectonica nobilis: Description

 The shell exhibits a whitish-yellow ground color.
 A series of red-brown spots marks the area immediately below the suture.
 The color pattern is completed by paler spots distributed across both the spiral cords and the interspaces, both above and below the base.

 (Original description of Solarium quadriceps in Latin) The shell is orbicular-discoidal.
 The numerous flattened whorls are girdled in four rows with various width.
 The cords are furnished with quadrate, flattened, and approximate tubercles.
 The lower cord is larger and is painted red along with the upper one.
 The shell is swollen at the base, and the median area is radiately folded.
 The umbilicus is wide-open and is encircled by large brown crenations.
 The narrow umbilical area is smooth.

 (Original description of Solarium ordinarium in Latin) The shell is orbicular-conoidal, depressed, and moderately umbilicated.
 It is whitish or tinted with lilac, and punctated with red.
 There are 5 whorls, which are scarcely somewhat convex.
 They are girdled with five obliquely granose ridges.
 The body whorl is acutely angled at the periphery.
 It is generally lilaceous, concentrically grooved and girdled.
 The girdle around the umbilicus is the largest and strongly crenated, while the remaining girdles are also more or less crenulated or sub-quadrately granulated.
 The aperture is trapeziform and is bi-channeled at the columella.

 Distribution

-This marine species has a wide distribution and can be found in sand and shallow waters off the coast of North, Central and South America:; also off Spain.
+This marine species has a wide distribution and can be found in sand and shallow waters off the coast of North, Central and South America and also off the coast of Spain.